suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 SUIT_Authentication_Block /= COSE_Sign1_Tagged
 ~~~

 The SUIT_Digest is computed over the bstr-wrapped SUIT_Manifest that is present in the SUIT_Envelope at the suit-manifest key.
 The SUIT_Digest MUST always be present.
 The Manifest Processor requires a SUIT_Authentication_Block to be present.
-The manifest MUST be protected from tampering between creation and signing/MAC because it is not yet tamper-evident.
+The manifest MUST be protected from tampering between the time of creation and the time of signing/MACing.

 The SUIT_Authentication_Block is computed using detached payloads, as described in RFC 9052 {{-cose}}.
 The detached payload in each case is the bstr-wrapped SUIT_Digest at the beginning of the list.
 Signers (or MAC calculators) MUST verify the SUIT_Digest prior to signing.
 Each SUIT_Authentication_Block MAY be computed over the same SUIT_Digest using a different algorithm or signing/MAC authority, for example to allow PQC algorithms.